 Appropriate Vaccine Usage

-This is the percent of patients who received the pneumonia and flu vaccines.
+This indicates the percentage of residents who have received the pneumonia and flu vaccines.
 Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-In Eastern State Hospital Long Term-Acquired Brain, 15.42% Percentage of Patients
+In Eastern State Hospital Long Term-Acquired Brain, 12.5% of Patients

 Ability to Keep Residents Mobile

-In Eastern State Hospital Long Term-Acquired Brain, 20.17% Percentage of Residents
+In Eastern State Hospital Long Term-Acquired Brain, 18.33% of Residents

-This metric measures the percentage of long-term stay patients who maintained mobility.
+Measures the percent of long-term stay residents who maintained mobility.

 Short-term Care: Rehospitalizations

-In Eastern State Hospital Long Term-Acquired Brain, 20.17 Percentage of Residents Rehospitalized
+In Eastern State Hospital Long Term-Acquired Brain, 18.33% of Residents Rehospitalized

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term care.
+This is a measure of the number of times residents are rehospitalized per thousand days of short-term patient care.

 Scores for Lexington, KY